A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Motivation

-Motivating the proposed model, we have available the Zika cases counts aggregated by neighbourhood for the period of the first Zika epidemic in Rio de Janeiro city.
+Motivating the proposed model, we have available the Zika cases counts aggregated by neighbourhood for the period of the first Zika epidemic in the city of Rio de Janeiro.
 The data come from the Brazilian Notifiable Diseases Information System (SINAN – \textit{Sistema de Informação de Agravos de Notificação}).
 In Brazil, cases attending healthcare facilities with a suspected diagnosis of Zika are reported to this system, usually by the physician.
-The standardised morbidity ratios (SMR) for the Zika counts by neighbourhoods during the study period are presented in Figure \ref{fig:Zika_SMR}.
-Although the epidemic affected most of the city, some neighbourhoods seem to have been hit harder than others.
+The standardised morbidity ratios (SMR) for the Zika counts by neighbourhood during the study period are presented in Figure \ref{fig:Zika_SMR}.
+Although the epidemic affected most of the city, some neighbourhoods seem to have been hit harder than others and some, not at all.
 The diversity of the territory of Rio de Janeiro is possibly an important factor influencing this.
-Rio's territory is heterogeneous in terms of demographic, socio-economic, and environmental characteristics that are involved in the distribution of \textit{Aedes}-borne diseases \cite{Freitas2021}.
+Regarding the city's geography, for instance, there are mountains that separate different areas.
+Additionally, Rio's territory is heterogeneous in terms of demographic, socio-economic, and environmental characteristics that are involved in the distribution of \textit{Aedes}-borne diseases \cite{Freitas2021}.

 For this analysis, we have available the socio-development index, an index that includes indicators related to sanitation, education and income, and for which higher values represent better socio-economic conditions.
 In places with inadequate sanitary conditions, the female \textit{Ae. aegypti} can more easily find any type of container filled with water to deposit her eggs.
-In Rio de Janeiro, a very unequal city, the socio-development index ranges from 0.282 (in Grumari, a neighbourhood in the West region) to 0.819 (in Lagoa, South region) \cite{prefeitura_ids}.
-In a previous study from our group, the socio-development index presented a strong inverse association with the spatio-temporal distribution of chikungunya cases in Rio de Janeiro \cite{Freitas2021}.
+In Rio de Janeiro, a city with great social disparities, the socio-development index ranges from 0.282 (in Grumari, a neighbourhood in the West region) to 0.819 (in Lagoa, South region) \cite{prefeitura_ids}.